-Appropriate goals will place you within senior management, since presumably you are already at the mid-management level or higher (or a comparable position) if you work for a company.
-If you are an entrepreneur/business owner, your goals should clarify not only your plans for the business, but also how you envision your own role evolving and growing as the business grows.
+Appropriate goals will place you within senior or executive management, given that, presumably, you are already at the mid-management level or higher (or in a comparable position).
+If you are an entrepreneur/business owner, your goals should clarify not only your plans for the business but also how you envision your role evolving and broadening as the business grows.

-All EMBA applications (that I have seen, and they are many) require a goals essay or a similar Statement of Purpose/Intent.
+Most, if not all, EMBA applications require a goals essay or a similar Statement of Purpose/Intent.
 Be prepared to discuss your immediate/short-term, intermediate, and long-term goals.
 Not all goals essays ask for this breakdown, but many do – and even if a question doesn’t ask for it, it will hardly hurt to present such a progression, appropriately, for context.
-Having it clarified in your own mind helps you contextualize the phase you are addressing in the essay.
+Having it clarified in your own mind also helps you contextualize the phase you are addressing in the essay.

 Do you have the knowledge and skills to succeed in the EMBA academic program?

-But for EMBA applicants who come from non-business sectors – education, government, clinical medicine, and nonprofit are not uncommon – you have a higher burden to (a) make the case that you need business training, specifically, to achieve your goals and (b) that you understand and will make productive use of graduate level business education.
-You can ask your recommenders to address this point and you can work it into your essays.
+But for EMBA applicants who come from non-business sectors – education, government, clinical medicine, and nonprofit – you have a higher burden to (a) make the case that you need business training specifically to achieve your goals and (b) that you understand and will make productive use of graduate-level business education.
+You can ask your recommenders to address this point and make sure to work it into your essays.

 Will you contribute to the program (professionally and/or personally, during and after)?

-This is a three-pronged point: (A) Does the quality of your experience make it a potentially rich and valuable resource for you to draw from as a student in the classroom and on learning teams?
-(B) Do you have something to say – i.e., do you draw insight and meaning from that experience, and can you communicate it effectively?
-(C) Are you a team player/collaborator?
+This is a three-pronged query: (1) Does the quality of your experience make it a potentially rich and valuable resource for you to draw from as a student in the classroom and on learning teams?
+(2) Do you have something to say (i.e., do you draw insight and meaning from that experience, and can you communicate it effectively)?
+(3) Are you a team player/collaborator?